junlulocky/AirTicketPredicting/representation.md

 And I also define an equivalence class, in which the data has same flight number and same days before takeoff.

-Finally, our Q value is the average of the equivalence class.
+Finally, our Q value is the average over the equivalence class.

 ### Result
 As we see, the Q-Learning method has an acceptable performance and the variance is not large as well.
 The performance of it is a little worse than AdaBoost-DecisionTree Classification and Uniform blending Classification algorithms.

 ## Generalized problem
-In this project, I also considered such a situation that some routes do not have any historical datas, in which case we cannot perform the learning algorithms at all.
+**In this project, I also considered such a situation that some routes do not have any historical datas, in which case we cannot perform the learning algorithms at all.
 This situation is very common, because there are always some new routes to be added by the airplane company or the company may conceal the historical datas for some reasons.
-And also, this model can reduce computation time when we want to predict to buy or wait quickly because we do not need to train a large amount of data.
+And also, this model can reduce computation time when we want to predict to buy or wait quickly because we do not need to train a large amount of training data.**

 ### HMM Sequence classification
 Firstly, we tried the **HMM sequence classification**, which is also called **Maximum Likelihood classification** in automatic speech processing.

-I then defined a equivalcen sequence, which have same first query date, same departure date, and same days before takeoff, which is shown in this figure.
+**I then defined a equivalcen sequence, which have same first query date, same departure date, and same number of days before takeoff, which is shown in this figure.**

-As long as we have new entry to predict, we extract the 8 equivalence sequence from the 8 speicic routes, and train the 8 route by HMM model.
+As long as we have a new entry to predict, we extract the 8 equivalence sequences from the 8 speicic routes, and train the 8 routes by HMM model.
 Then we get 8 HMM models and compare the new sequence under these 8 HMM models to get the maximum likelihood of it.
 In other words, if the new sequnce get the maximum likelihood under HMM model 2, then we allocate the feature of the route 2 to the new entry.

 Finally, we use the learnt formula from the specific problem to predict.
 In my case, I used Adaboost-DecisionTree Classification to predict.

 ### Uniform blending
-Then uniform blending algorithm is just allocate the 8 modelds to the new route respectively, and then average it.
+And I also tried the uniform blending algorithm for the generalized problem.
+The uniform blending algorithm is just to **allocate the 8 modelds**    to the new route respectively, and then average it.

 ### Result
 As we can see, the uniform blending does not get any improvement.